icaro-torres/icaro-torres/README.md

 ### **Goal:**

-✨ Front-End Development and UX/UI Desing.
+✨ Front-End Development and UX/UI Design.

 #### 💰 You can help me by Donating